sofiadahl/ASIAMS/scriptGuide.md

 RStudio project files.
 The most interesting file is probably dahl_drumming_models.html, as it contains everything you want without the need to 'run' any files in R. Once you opened the html file with your browser you can click on the [Show Code] buttons to, well, show the R code.
 The dahl_drumming_models.Rmd file is the R markdown file from which the html is produced.

 As of 2020-07-14 (version vive-la-france!) it only contains some exploratory graphs, some musings on response variable choice as well as on model choice.
+As of 2020-07-16, it also has a first model.